Sharing the World of OCD

 Imagine that right now, you are peeking through a magic curtain that allows you see people in the passage of time.
-You, like me, would go nuts looking at historical-events, famous births, and many milestones that has helped to build this arena of life that we compete in, and with something or someone each day of our lives.
+You, like me, would go nuts looking at historical events, famous births, and many milestones that have helped to build this arena of life in which we compete with someone or something or each day of our lives.

-Suddenly you see this guy, 22 years of age, clean cut, respectful to his parents and others in his life, but you instantly-notice that there is “something” unusual, not wrong, with him.
-You wait and watch and then nothing happens.
-You are almost ready to shut this magical curtain to look somewhere else when this clean-cut guy opens and closes the door to his living room at least 12 consecutive times.
-12 mystifies you.
-You cannot speak to this guy since he is a hologram of the past, so you assume that 12 is his favorite number, the perfect number of the universe.
-Then this guy trods to his kitchen and when reaching for a glass to get a cool drink.
-He opens and shuts his cabinet door 12 more times.
-Just like a rehearsed ballet, each movement in a timed-action.
-No time wasted.
+Suddenly you see this guy, 22 years of age, clean cut, respectful to his parents and others in his life, but you notice that there is something unusual (not exactly wrong) about him.
+You wait and watch--nothing happens.
+You are almost ready to shut this magical curtain to look somewhere else when this clean-cut guy opens and closes the door to his living room roughly 12 consecutive times.
+The number 12 mystifies you.
+You cannot speak to this guy.
+You assume that maybe12 is his favorite number, his perfect number to align with the universe.

-Now you cannot move for the 22-year old going through his day doing strange counting rituals on his car door, shoelaces, and even the arrangement of his fork, knife, plate and drink at lunch.
-Other people who do not understand this addiction of discipline just softly voice their sympathy (for him) to other coworkers.
+Now you are in a quandary, for the 22-year-old is going through his day doing strange counting rituals on his car door, shoelaces, and even the arrangement of his fork, knife, plate and drink at lunch.
+His coworkers do not understand this addiction of discipline and softly voice their sympathy among themselves.
 This neat-looking guy is strange in his ways, but good at his job.
 He is not like others, but he is never without a smile for anyone he meets.

-This 22-year old guy is me.
-And since the age of 12, I have battled, endured, and stood against O.C.D. which in long-form means: “Obsessive Compulsive Discorder,” which some noted neurologists state that this is an affliction to the nervous system and by a person doing their own set of rituals, they are bolstering their self-esteem and keeping away the dark evil that they “know” somehow, will attack them or someone they love.
-This is the footnote version of O.C.D.
+This 22-year-old guy is me.
+Since the age of 12, I have battled, endured, and stood against OCD, which some noted neurologists state is an affliction to the nervous system.
+When a person does their own set of rituals, they are allegedly bolstering their self-esteem to avoid a dark evil tendency attack himself or someone he loves.

-- Everything in my room or house had to be straight—parallel with the edge of the table or shelf
+- Articles straight and parallel with the edge of the table or shelf

-- No newspapers, magazines tossed-around on the floor or couchs
+- No newspapers or magazines laying around on the floor or couches

-- All dirty dishes, silverware washed, dried and put away before bedtime
+- All dirty dishes, silverware washed, dried, and put away

 - All dirty clothes, mine or others’ clothes had to be put into the laundry hamper

 This list is just a sample of what I had to get done every night of my life.
-Many other people in our United States have longer and more-tedious lists.
-With 3.3 million people, or 1 in 40 people having OCD, it is a fair estimate now than when this figure was published in 2012, there are more.
+Many other people in our United States have longer and more tedious lists.
+With 3.3 million (1:40) people having OCD in 2012, it is fair to say there are more now.

-O.C.D. is curable, but one must start with “self,” first and face whatever fear, source of distrust or low self-esteem is causing this “beast” to rule your life.
-Similar to going “cold turkey,” on whiskey, one has to just bear down, grit their teeth and do lots of self-convincing and re-building new and easier patterns than counting, washing hands, keeping objects straight and also know that never-stopping these rituals could lead to one nearing a mental breakdown or growing into a hermit lifestyle, and one doctor told me that when O.D.C. is nearing its defeat, cases have shown that O.D.C. can somehow reproduce a back-up plan to keep the O.C.D. to engineering a person’s life.
+OCD is curable, but one must start with “self” first and face whatever fear, source of distrust or low self-esteem is causing this “beast” to rule your life.
+Similar to going cold-turkey on whiskey, one has to just bear down, grit their teeth, and do lots of self-convincing and re-building new and easier patterns than counting, washing hands, keeping objects straight.
+There is the realization, too, that stopping these rituals could lead to one nearing a mental breakdown or growing into a hermit lifestyle.
+One doctor told me that when OCD is nearing its defeat, cases have shown that OCD can somehow create a backup plan to keep engineering a person’s life.

 I WON'T LIE TO YOU.
 IT TAKES DEDICATION AND DETERMINATION

-When the sweating and facing the O.C.D. honestly is over, and you, like I, are living in a more-peaceful life even with these “new” building blocks, then a more-trusting, confident self-image and esteem will birth in you and you can lead a normal life just like the rest of mankind.
+When the sweating and facing the OCD honestly is over, and you, like I, are living in a more peaceful life with new building blocks, then a more trusting, confident self-image and esteem will birth in you and you can lead a normal life just like the rest of mankind.

-- A number of psychological and biological factors may be involved in causing obsessive–compulsive disorder.
+- A number of psychological and biological factors may be involved in causing Obsessive Compulsive Disorder.
 Standardized rating scales such as Yale–Brown Obsessive Compulsive Scale can be used to assess the severity of symptoms.
-Other disorders with similar symptoms include: obsessive–compulsive personality disorder (OCPD), an autism spectrum disorder, or disorders where perseveration (hyperfocus) is a feature in ADHD, PTSD, bodily disorders, or just a habit problem.
+Other disorders with similar symptoms include: Obsessive Compulsive Personality Disorder (OCPD), an autism spectrum disorder, or disorders where extreme perseverance is a feature in ADHD, PTSD, bodily disorders, or just a habit problem.